-- a.
-Meet annually in May or June, at the call of the president of the Connecticut Association of Schools. - b.
-Meet at such other times as may be ordered by the Board of Directors of the Connecticut Association of Schools, or upon the written request of any association of school principals or board of control or of five member schools to the CAS Board of Directors or the president.
+a.
+Meet annually in May or June, at the call of the president of the Connecticut Association of Schools.

+- b.
+Meet at such other times as may be ordered by the Board of Directors of the Connecticut Association of Schools, or upon the written request of any board of control or of five member schools to the CAS Board of Directors or the president.
 Such special meetings must be called by the president within two weeks after the request has been received. - c.
 Receive reports of officers and committees, and sponsored activities. - d.
 Determine the annual dues and assessment for all classes of members, which shall be due and payable on September 1 of each school year.
 Those not paid by October 1 shall be notified by return registered letter from the treasurer of the Connecticut Association of Schools.
 Subsequent to November 1 of that year, a school whose dues are not paid shall be termed delinquent and membership shall be automatically suspended until such dues are paid, or unless the principal certifies that the payment of dues is in process. - e.
-Act upon the total annual budget recommendations as proposed by the CAS Board of Directors for each association of school principals and each board of control, the Principals' Center and the office of the Connecticut Association of Schools without respect to individual items contained therein. - f.
+Act upon the total annual budget recommendations as proposed by the CAS Board of Directors for each board of control, and the office of the Connecticut Association of Schools without respect to individual items contained therein. - f.
 Elect officers of the Connecticut Association of Schools, members of the CAS Board of Directors, chairpersons and members of boards of control, and a nominating committee for the ensuing year. - g.
 Perform such other duties not otherwise expressly delegated as may be necessary for the welfare of the Connecticut Association of Schools.

-Section E. Boards of Control
+Section F. Boards of Control